Jan961/2095736w/high_dimensional_data_visualisation_project/Minutes and log/log.md

 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

-## Week 12

 ### 18 Dec 2022
 * *1 hour* visualisation and fixing VC
-* *6 hour* research on how to evaluate layouts and how to explore the algorithms' parameter space
+* *6 hours* research on how to evaluate layouts and how to explore the algorithms' parameter space

+### 18 Dec 2022
+* *2 hours* re-reading the stochastic quartet paper